IBM-Cloud/vnf-samples/ha/setup.md

 Follow the IBM Cloud Documentation for [Creating a route mode Network Load Balancer for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-nlb-vnf&interface=ui)

-The doc describes steps to provision the NLB from the UI, CLI, and REST API.
+The doc above describes steps to provision the NLB from the UI, CLI, and REST API.
 Below is an example of an NLB provisioned via the REST API:

 1) Ensure you have an IBM Cloud API Key which you can use to retrieve the RIAS token and inject in the REST call below.
 You can use something like: